Sunday, March 1, 2026

 Saturday, February 7, 2026

-Moving Meditation...Ripples and Connection, Pilgrimages and Pups
+Moving Meditation...Ripples and Connections, Pilgrimages and Pups

 I love a good nap.
 (Especially a nap cuddled up with a dog.)
 But eventually one has to wake up and get moving again.
 I've "napping on the job" in regards to my beloved Tanglefish blog, but that doesn't mean I forgot about it.
 I think about it quite often.
 Even if I haven't posted anything at all since September, 2023.
 Over two years of writing posts in my head, taking photos to share, drawing tiles, and developing tangles.
 None of it documented here.